Paying into a pension

 • A decision guide, including a personalised table of your options

-• A decision form to complete and send back to us Take some time to review your options, then sign and send your form to confirm your decision.
+When you get your letter, take some time to review your options, then sign and send your form to confirm your decision.
+Letters will be issued in batches.

 Annual Allowance